mrhan1993/Fooocus-API/README.md

 ```
 On default, server is listening on 'http://127.0.0.1:8888'

-Using Foocus preset, run:
+Using Fooocus preset, run:
 ```
 python main.py --preset anime
 ```

-For pragram arguments, see
+For program arguments, see
 ```
 python main.py -h
 ```